Shoulder Pain Diagnosis Guide

 Optimal shoulder function is essential to minimise the likelihood of injury during everyday use of the arm and for those involved in sports using the upper body such as racquet sports or the throwing athlete.
 Patients suffering from shoulder pain are often seen in physiotherapy practice.
 Pain may be caused by local structures within or around the shoulder or may be referred from other sources (such as the neck or upper back).

 One common clinical presentation is the patient suffering from sudden onset shoulder pain typically as a result of a lifting, pushing or pulling activity or a sudden movement (often with the arm in elevation or overhead), the cause of which is often a torn muscle or tendon, typically a Rotator Cuff Tear (figure 1).
 In patients with gradual onset shoulder pain due to repetitive or prolonged arm elevation, lifting, pushing or pulling activities, general housework or lying on the affected size, Rotator Cuff Tendonitis (figure 1) is the more likely diagnosis, which typically involves gradual degeneration and inflammation of the rotator cuff tendons.
 In those patients with associated neck, upper back, elbow, forearm, wrist or hand pain, Referred Pain (frequently from the neck or upper back) is often the cause of symptoms.
+In older patients with gradual onset shoulder pain, Shoulder Arthritis may be the cause of symptoms.
 There are numerous other causes of shoulder pain, some of which present suddenly due to a specific incident, others which develop gradually over time.

 Figure 1 – Rotator Cuff Anatomy